I’ve always found a bit hard to write about the city where I was born and grew up – Zagreb. That’s why I was always postponing this blog post.

 #4 -Bundek and Jarun

 If you really want to dive into a local way of living, then go to one of Zagreb’s lakes, Jarun or Bundek.
 They are the city’s green oasis where you can walk around, enjoy sports activities, have a picnic or enjoy a cup of coffee or a glass of wine in one of its bars.

 ‘Let’s have a cup of coffee together!’ is almost like a motto of people in Zagreb.
 It’s a way to meet with friends, finish a class in college or a day at work.
 You’ll see many cute little cafes and bars packed with people around the city.
 Craft beer movement is also quite strong in Zagreb, so look for some of the local beers in bars too.

 # -Tkalča Street

 One of the most popular streets in Zagreb is Tkalčićeva Street, also known as ‘Tkalča’ among the locals.
-It’s filled with bars and it’s a place to ‘see and be seen’ in Zagreb.
-It’s also a very beautiful street with many cute little houses painted in many different colours.
+It’s filled with bars, and it’s a place to ‘see and be seen’ in Zagreb.
+It’s also a wonderful street with many cute little houses painted in many different colours.

 # -Art Park

 If you love street art and a bit of an urban feeling in the cities, then Art Park is a place to go.
 It’s an open-air bar in a small city park which was decorated by some of Zagreb’s street artists.
 You can play ping-pong there and enjoy in some cool art pieces while sipping some of Zagreb’s craft beers.

 Art Park is also next to one of the entrances to the Grič tunnel.
 A 350 meters long tunnel was built during the Second World War to serve as a shelter in case of bombing.